-"Tom is someone who's pushes the envelope in the most positive sense of that term.
-While he's a traditional artists, he trained for several decades at Disney.
-Surrounded by some of the most multi-disciplined artists the world, this equipped him with the skill sets to be a fine artist.
-To move from that illustrator class of artists to a fully accomplished artist.
+"Tom is someone who pushes the envelope in the most positive sense of that term.
+While he's a traditional artist, he trained for several decades at Disney.
+Surrounded by some of the most multi-disciplined artists in the world, he was equipped with the skill sets to be a fine artist—moving from the illustrator class of artists to a fully accomplished artist in his own right.
 I was drawn to him because he was willing to experiment and develop a style of his own.
-An identify not to be confused with other artists.
-Gilleon’s unique style engages the viewer in a way that causes you to interact with his art and learn more about yourself.
-And how he's looking at the world."
+An identity not to be confused with other artists.
+Gilleon’s unique style engages the viewer, giving a glimpse into how he looks at the world in a way that causes you to interact with his art and learn more about yourself."

 - Tom Petrie, Former Chairman Bank of America | Founder Petrie Institute of Art | Trustee C.M Russell Museum

-Disney story illustrators use fine art principles to create a standard of enduring excellence using such elements as perspective, value, color, line, rhythm, form, and harmony.
-Perspective is a technique that allows things in the background to appear smaller than objects in the foreground and allows the illustrator to pull you deep into the painting creating the illusion of three-dimensional space on a two-dimensional surface, like paper or canvas.
+Disney illustrators use fine art principles to create a standard of enduring excellence using elements such as perspective, value, color, line, rhythm, form, and harmony.
+Perspective is a technique that allows objects in the background to appear smaller than those in the foreground and allows the illustrator to pull the viewer deep into the painting, creating the illusion of three-dimensional space on a two-dimensional surface like paper or canvas.
 Value is the contrast of light and dark areas in an illustration that creates tension, drama, thrill, surprises, and delight.
-With color the illustrator paints in pure emotion.
+The illustrator paints in pure emotion through color.
 For me, that pure emotion comes from the childhood memory of getting a brand new box set of 24 crayons with their original points smelling of warm wax.
 Seeing all those colors, I was excited by their potential to express mood and feeling.
 Color is the property of light and objects have the ability to reflect light but they have no color of their own.

 With form, the illustrator creates the shape of the images that tell the story.
 The shape of Big Ben signifies the story of England and the red apple foretells danger for Snow White in both the movie and the ride at Disneyland.
 Technically speaking, form is an object or shape that has its edges defined by a line, color or by a lighter or darker area.
 Harmony is the repetition of the same or similar elements creating pleasing images that comfort us and create a cohesive composition.
 We use it when harmony enhances the story.
 These are the tools that we use to tell our stories visually.